ShuppaX/The-Forgotten-Ruins/README.md

 # Dash
    Dash stops if the player pauses during dash.
 (Known issue, probably won't have time to figure it out)

+# Audio Settings
+   The values for the slider valuedisplays don't update correctly at the start of the game.
 ```

 ## License